hitmain13/calculator/README.md

 ### Calculator
-A calculator built using HTML, CSS and JS
+A calculator built using HTML, CSS and JS (DOM).

 ### Access